 Even if you are an introvert, it really does take a village and making new mom friends will make your maternity leave that much more enjoyable.

 Some of my closest friends are women I met on maternity leave 6 years ago, it’s been fun to have playdates and watch the babies grow up together.

-20 Things To Do On Maternity Leave (Once Baby Is Here)
+20 Things To Do On Maternity Leave With Baby

 Now your baby is here – what can you do with them that won’t cost you a bomb?

 First of all, be realistic, your baby may or may not sleep a lot and for the first few weeks you might not want to venture out too far.
 Once you get comfortable, you might start getting stir-crazy and need to get out of the house.

 You probably won’t be cleared for strenuous exercise right away but you can start walking around the neighbourhood as soon as you feel ready.

 A daily walk will help you set up a routine and is great for your mental health too.

 Walking with the stroller is a great way to start burning off that baby weight and your baby will most likely doze off with the movement of the stroller.

 Even if you are just walking to the grocery store for milk, incorporating some fresh air into your daily routine can make a huge difference in your well-being and ward off postpartum depression.